 I am not trying to argue for or against arrow wraps.

 Many of you may have also gotten interested in the nock tuning and paper tuning bare shaft process by watching the Ranch Fairy.

-What we are saying is, we have found that in the process of bare shaft and paper tuning is tedious.
-It can take several, if not dozens of shots, and can knowing where you are and where you have been on that arrow shaft is critical to figuring out where the stiffest part of the spine is.
+What we are saying is, we have found that in the process of bare shaft nock tuning through paper is tedious.
+It can take several, if not dozens of shots, and knowing where you are and where you have been on that arrow shaft is critical to figuring out where that arrow will fly the truest.

-So, we wanted to come up with a way to make the nock tuning process a little bit better, so that you can easily reference which parts of the shaft are tuning better through paper, as well as a way to indicate which arrow you’re working on, so that you can reference that without having to mark up your arrows too much.
+So, we wanted to come up with a way to make the nock tuning process a little bit better, so that you can easily reference which parts of the shaft are tuning better through paper.
+We also wanted to be able to indicate which arrow you’re working on, so that you can reference that without having to mark up your arrows too much.